voldikss/vim-floaterm/README.md

 ### Commands

-- `:FloatermNew [cmd]` Open a floating terminal window, if `cmd` exists, it will be executed after the shell startup
+- `:FloatermNew [cmd]` Open a floating terminal window, if `cmd` exists, it will be executed after shell startup

 - `:FloatermToggle` Open or hide the floaterm window